Pilates for Cerebral Palsy

 Although it may seem like an intimidating type of workout, Pilates is actually well suited to beginners and those with disabilities and physical limitations.
 It is easily adapted to all ability levels and can provide a strenuous strength workout for advanced athletes or a gentler workout for beginners, people recovering from injury, or those with physical disabilities.

 Benefits of Pilates

 Physical activity of any type is beneficial for everyone.
-As long as workouts are adapted to an individual’s ability level and limitations, exercise improves cardiovascular health, muscle strength, bone density, and so many other areas of the body and mind.
-Pilates in particular can provide multiple health benefits:
+As long as workouts are adapted to an individual’s ability level and limitations, exercise of any kind improves cardiovascular health, muscle strength, bone density, and so many other areas of the body and mind.
+Pilates in particular can provide multiple health benefits, including:

 - Greater flexibility

 - Greater strength and stability in the core

 Controlling Muscle Movements

 Children and adults with cerebral palsy and its resulting symptoms can potentially get all of the general benefits of practicing Pilates, but there are also specific benefits to be gained.
 For instance, a child with cerebral palsy may struggle to control particular muscle movements, like a leg that he may be able to bend or straighten but nothing in between the two extremes.